 We are relying on opinions and advice of Baker Botts L.L.P.
-An opinion of counsel represents only counsel's best legal judgment and does not bind the U.S. Internal Revenue Service (the "IRS") or the courts.
+An opinion of counsel represents only counsel's best legal judgment and does not bind the IRS or the courts.
 Accordingly, the opinions and statements made herein may not be sustained by a court if contested by the IRS.
 Any contest of this sort with the IRS may materially and adversely impact the market for our common units and the prices at which common units trade.
-In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in distributable cash flow and thus will be borne indirectly by our unitholders and our general partner.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in distributable cash flow and our general partner and thus will be borne indirectly by our unitholders and our general partner.
 Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.

-For the reasons described below, Baker Botts L.L.P. has not rendered an opinion with respect to the following specific U.S. federal income tax issues: (i) the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales"); (ii) whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "-Disposition of Common Units-Allocations Between Transferors and Transferees"); (iii) whether our method for depreciating Section 743 adjustments is sustainable in certain cases (please read "-Tax Consequences of Unit Ownership-Section 754 Election" and "-Uniformity of Units"); and (iv) whether our use of simplifying conventions for making adjustments to "book"
+For the reasons described below, Baker Botts L.L.P. has not rendered an opinion with respect to the following specific federal income tax issues: (i) the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales"); (ii) whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "-Disposition of Common Units-Allocations Between Transferors and Transferees"); and (iii) whether our method for depreciating Section 743 adjustments is sustainable in certain cases (please read "-Tax Consequences of Unit Ownership-Section 754 Election" and "- Uniformity of Units").